CB1 Street Co-Naming Application

 Friends of City Hall Park in consultation with Lenape Center

-2. Centre St & Park Row intersection. (
+Centre St & Park Row intersection. (

-Scroll down for recent photos of poles.)
+Scroll down for recent photos of pole.)

-Lenapehoking, translated as “Lenape homeland,” extends from the Hudson Valley to the Chesapeake Bay.
+Lenapehoking, what the Lenape people call their historic region, translated as “Lenape homeland,” extends from the Hudson Valley to the Chesapeake Bay, with our civic center and CB1 near the center of Lenape territory.

 At the very beginning of colonization, the Lenape co-existed cooperatively with early settlers in the New Amsterdam village and in the nearby forest, including engaging in trade with the profit-seeking Dutch West India Company.

 The sale of Manhattan island by the Lenape to the Dutch, a transaction with no evidence, is a profound cultural misunderstanding that continues today.
 In the first 40 years of colonization, historical documents report the genocide of 90% of the Lenape Nation population, as well as clear-cutting their villages, growing fields and forest habitat, then forced removal of the surviving Lenape to distant reservations by the early U.S. government.
+Historically, albeit with unused, more peaceful alternatives to the same end, the devastating eradication of the Lenape people and culture from this land locally and regionally allowed the European colonists to first build the center of the city’s and nation’s democracy in this place that developed into our metropolis.

 It will specifically partially remedy omission in CHP’s NYC historical Time Wheel.
 It is a travesty that the NYC history written in stone in our civic center begins with the Dutch, ignoring the first people here, short of a reference to Broadway’s origins as a Lenape trail!
+Thousands of years of Lenape people here preceding Dutch arrival determines that City Hall Park’s Time Wheel slice of the history of this place starting in 1625 would indeed be very, very narrow compared to the twelve thousand prior years of Lenape history.

-This project has potential to make a profoundly positive, enriching, lasting, direct impact on the contemporary Lenape people, which sustains and nurtures their community traditions and identity, on our neighborhood, and on many of the thousands who will pass by the signs daily!
+This project has potential to make a profoundly positive, enriching, lasting, direct impact on the contemporary Lenape people, which sustains and nurtures their community traditions and identity, on our neighborhood, and on many of the thousands who will pass by the sign daily!

 Lenape Center directors and cohort are respected, leading experts on Lenape history and culture, with frequent academic and cultural presentations, including as Visiting Professor at Colorado College and Columbia University.